High-resolution Multi-spectral Image Guided DEM Super-resolution using Sinkhorn Regularized Adversarial Network: Methodology

 \subsection{Network Architecture}

-We design both $\mathbf{G}$ and $\mathbf{D}$ models based on ResNet \cite{25} and DenseNet \cite{26}.
-By combining the idea of skip and dense connections, respectively, we design a building block, namely a Densely connected Multi-Residual Block (DMRB), for our overall framework.
-Each DMRB block is constituted of multiple densely connected Residual Convolution Block (RCB).
+We design both $\mathbf{G}$ and $\mathbf{D}$ models based on ResNet~\citep{25} and DenseNet~\citep{26}.
+By combining the idea of skip and dense connections, we design a building block, namely a Densely connected Multi-Residual Block (DMRB) for our overall framework.
+Each DMRB block is constituted of multiple densely connected Residual Convolution Blocks (RCBs) as shown in Figure \ref{fig:fig2} (c).
 DMRB enables efficient context propagation and also stable gradient flow throughout the network.
-We endorse not using batch normalization as it degrades the performance and gives sub-optimal results for image super-resolution \cite{27} scenarios.
-We kept the overall design of discriminator $\mathbf{D}$ with a similar configuration as $\mathbf{G}$ with an encoder followed by six DMRBs and finally a decoder to unravel the generated samples properly.
-The discriminator also adds a Multi-Layer Perceptron (MLP) layer to map its latent features into to required shape.
-Another reason behind the design of $\mathbf{D}$ is to extract dense discriminative latent space features, which are passed as conditional input to the generator.
-In the following subsection, we will briefly explain this module.
+We kept the overall design of discriminator $\mathbf{D}$ with a similar configuration as $\mathbf{G}$ with an encoder followed by six DMRBs and finally a decoder to unravel the generated samples properly as shown in Figure \ref{fig:fig2} (a) and (b), respectively.
+The discriminator also adds a Multi-Layer Perceptron (MLP) layer to map its latent features into required shape.
+Another reason behind the design of $\mathbf{D}$ is to extract dense discriminative latent space features as they can be viewed as spatial attention to MX guide.
+Since, discriminators perform binary classification for a given input, apparently, in latent space, it captures the discriminative features that will help the generator focus on salient parts of the MX guide. \citet{28} introduced this concept of transferring domain-specific latent knowledge of discriminator as spatial attention to the generator.
+Therefore, utilizing similar concept, $\mathbf{D}$ in our proposed framework has two functional branches which are classification and to approximate the spatial attention maps.
+We use upsampled coarse resolution DEM $\tilde{x}$ to estimate these attentions.
+This choice is motivated by the fact that unlike image-to-image translation proposed by \citet{28}, during the test phase, we do not have high-resolution samples in the target domain.
+For this reason, we use the concept of domain adaptation loss~\citep{30}.
+These attention maps are passed through a PSA~\citep{29} block to exclude redundant features while highlighting significant areas by extracting dense features in both channel and spatial dimension as shown in Figure \ref{fig:fig2} (d).
+The main reason behind choosing PSA is due of its capability to retain the high internal resolution compared to other self-attention modules.
+In the following subsection, we will briefly explain our objective formulation.